ordermind/symfony-logical-authorization-bundle/docs/source/overview.rst

 Requirements
 ============

-#.
-Symfony 4.1 or higher
+This bundle requires Symfony 4.1 or higher.
-#.
-Optionally MongoDB or any database supported by Doctrine ORM

 Installation
 ============